Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

 # Datasets:

-- Contact the corresponding author to access the datasets described in the paper.
+- Contact the corresponding author to access the datasets described in the paper
-- The datasets will be available soon for research purposes only.
+- The datasets will be available soon for research purposes only

 # Pretrained Weights:

 - Download the pretrained weights from this link: https://drive.google.com/drive/folders/1mfCa6YiyFgbrjwOxLUKOKeA3JlIjDQ77?usp=drive_link
-- Place the downloaded weights into the `pretrained_ckpt` folder.
+- Place the downloaded weights into the `pretrained_ckpt` folder

 # Inference: